KiarashYavari/KiarashYavari/README.md

 - 👋 Hi, I’m @KiarashYavari
 - 👀 I’m interested in Web BackEnd and FrontEnd :)
 - 🌱 I’m currently programming projects with React and Django.
-- 💞️ I’m looking to Participate in a remote position as a Python/Django or Django/React developer.
+- 💞️ I’m looking to Participate in a position as a Python/Django or Django/React developer.
 - 📫 How to reach me >> kiarash996@Yahoo.com or kiarash996@gmail.com

 <!---